hibbitts-design/docsify-this/README.md

 With Docsify-This you can:

-- Instantly publish online Markdown files as standalone web pages or even complete websites — no complex configuration required
+- Instantly transform online Markdown files into visually styled web pages or complete websites — no technical setup or hosting required
-- Display existing Markdown content in a presentation-friendly style for workshops, courses, and online sessions
+- Present your materials, courses, documentation, and projects in a clean, professional style great for workshops, presentations, and online sharing
-- Maintain full control over your content by keeping files stored in their original locations, such as GitHub or Codeberg
+- Maintain full control over your content by keeping files in their original locations, such as GitHub or Codeberg repositories
-- Customize web pages with a point-and-click Web Page Builder, avoiding the need for technical expertise or custom development
+- Style and customize web pages with a point-and-click Web Page Builder — no coding or technical expertise required
-- Encourage collaboration with automatic ‘Edit this Page’ links for Markdown files hosted on GitHub or Codeberg, making it possible for collaborative authoring
+- Enable easy collaboration with automatic "Edit this Page" links, making it simple for teams and communities to contribute content
-- Embed constraint-free Markdown/HTML seamlessly into other platforms (LMS, CMS, etc.), enabling flexible content display and cross-platform integration
+- Share your content seamlessly across multiple platforms (LMS, websites, social media, etc.) with flexible embedding options
-- Streamline content reuse by embedding Markdown files across platforms without duplication, reducing redundant workflows and boosting efficiency
+- Eliminate content duplication by publishing materials, courses, documentation, and projects from a single source across all your platforms
-- Tailor the appearance of embedded content dynamically using URL parameters, adapting it to suit the look and feel of each destination platform
+- Adapt content appearance dynamically using URL parameters to match the look and feel of any destination platform

 ---